RenanOD/IC/README.md

 NumInt is a repository that contains functions which can be used for numerical integration.

-Each function uses a different method to approximate a specific type of integral.
-This includes improper integrals and integrals of functions with singularities at the endpoints of the interval.
+Each function uses a different method to approximate a specific type of integral, including improper integrals with singularities at the endpoints of the interval.